 This guide will show you how to fix many common Netflix problems without waiting for Netflix support to get back to you with a solution.

-We’ll cover Netflix error codes, Netflix connection problems and common Netflix problems on iPhone, iPad, Android and PC.
-We’ll also walk through steps to take if you have trouble streaming Netflix to your Apple TV, PS4, Xbox One and other connected devices.
+We’ll also walk through steps to take if you have trouble streaming Netflix to your Apple TV, PlayStation, Xbox, and another connected device.

 Is Netflix Down?

-It is possible that Netflix is down, but it is also very possible that there is a Netflix problem that starts in your home, with your Internet connection or on the way to Netflix Servers.
+It’s possible that Netflix is down, but it is also very possible there is a Netflix problem that starts in your home, with your Internet connection or on the way to Netflix’s servers.
 Here’s how you can fix these common Netflix Problems.

 Here’s how to fix many Netflix streaming problems.

-- Restart your iPhone, Smart TV, Game Console or whatever device you are using to stream Netflix.
+- Restart your phone, tablet, Smart TV, Game Console or whatever device you are using to stream Netflix.

 How To Fix Netflix App Crashing

-The first thing you should try on any device is to restart the app.
+If Netflix is crashing, the first thing you should try on any device is to restart the app.
 If that fails, you need to restart the device by turning it off and back on.
-This works for TVs, Blu-Ray players and phones.
+This works for TVs, Blu-Ray players, phones, and tablets.

-if that doesn’t fix the Netflix app crashing you will need to dive deeper into the problem.
-If you are on a phone, tablet or a streaming box like the Apple TV, you should try to uninstall the app, restart your device and then re-install Netflix.
+If that doesn’t fix the crashing issue, you will need to dive deeper into the problem.
+If you are on a phone, tablet or a streaming box like the Apple TV, you should try to uninstall the app, restart your device and then reinstall Netflix.